davidh-lambda/Open-Sora/docs/tutorial/_tabs/lessons.md

 - **Purple Curve**: Since we tried to increase training speed by splitting data into levels of increasing quality (using the number of nouns in the video descriptions as an indicator), we found that the last jump — from difficulty level "4 of 5" to "5 of 5" — was too drastic.
 This significant drift in data has led to the divergence seen in the purple curve.
 Removing the hardest `0.01%` of that data solved the problem, and training finished successfully.

 ## Debugging on a Cluster
+> **TL;DR:** Our training processes were freezing randomly without errors.
+Using py-spy, we discovered that garbage collection issues in PyAV within our data loader were causing the freezes.
+Refactoring the code to use a single PyAV instance eliminated the problem.

 When training on a cluster, you might run into issues that are hard to diagnose.
 Particularly data loader code is inherently highly parallel: on every node in the cluster, for every training job (one per GPU), we have multiple workers (in our case, 16 per training process/GPU) that read data to feed into the training script as efficiently as possible.
 Unfortunately, we found that our training froze unexpectedly without any errors — and worse, it happened randomly every 2 to 6 hours.
 Checking memory usage, CPU usage, and other metrics didn't reveal any issues.